Professor Jacob C Dunn

 Background

-Jacob joined the School of Life Sciences as a Senior Lecturer in July 2016 and was promoted to Reader in Evolutionary Biology in 2020.
-From 2012–2016, he was a Lecturer in the Division of Biological Anthropology at the University of Cambridge.
+Jake joined the School of Life Sciences at ARU as a Senior Lecturer in July 2016 and was promoted to Reader (Associate Professor) in 2020 and Full Professor in 2025.
+From 2012–2016, he was a Lecturer in Biological Anthropology at the University of Cambridge.

-Over the last few years, Jacob has been carrying out research into primate vocal communication and the evolution of language.
+Jake is a behavioural ecologist, broadly interested in the biology and evolution of communication systems in humans and other animals (mostly primates).
 His research takes a broad comparative perspective, ranging from detailed descriptions of vocal anatomy, through to recording animal sounds, carrying out playback experiments, and using macroevolutionary analyses to test evolutionary hypotheses.

-He collaborates closely with the Fitch Lab in the Department of Cognitive Biology at the University of Vienna.
+He collaborates closely with the Fitch Lab in the Department of Cognitive Biology at the University of Vienna, and the Reby Lab at ENES Bioacoustics Research Lab at the University of Saint Etienne.

 Spoken Languages